ibm-cloud-docs/ContinuousDelivery/git_working.md

 To authenticate with your Git repo over HTTPS, you must create a personal access token.
 {: tip}

-1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, on the [Access Tokens page](https://us-south.git.cloud.ibm.com/profile/personal_access_tokens){: external}, type the name of the application that you want to create an access token for.
+1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, from the menu, click your avatar and select **Edit profile**.
+Click **Access Tokens**.
+On the Access Tokens page, type the name of the application that you want to create an access token for.
 For example, `Git CLI`.
 1. Optional: Choose an expiry date for the access token.
 1. Select the **api** checkbox to create a personal access token that uses api as the scope.
 1. Click **Create Personal Access Token**.
 Make note of your access token in a secure location for future use.
-1. On the [Account page](https://us-south.git.cloud.ibm.com/profile/account){: external}, in the Change username section, find your {{site.data.keyword.gitrepos}} username.
+1. On the {{site.data.keyword.gitrepos}} User Settings dashboard, from the menu, click your avatar and select **Edit profile**.
+Click **Account**.
+On the Account page, in the Change username section, find your {{site.data.keyword.gitrepos}} username.
 Your username is also displayed as the first segment of the URL for any personal Git repos that you create.
 1. Use your {{site.data.keyword.gitrepos}} username and personal access token to authenticate with your Git repo from an external Git client.

-To learn more, see [Personal access tokens](https://us-south.git.cloud.ibm.com/help/api/README.html#personal-access-tokens){: external}.
+To learn more, see [Personal access tokens](https://us-south.git.cloud.ibm.com/help/user/profile/personal_access_tokens.md){: external}.

 ### Creating an SSH key
 {: #create_ssh}

-To create an SSH key, see [Generate an SSH key pair](https://us-south.git.cloud.ibm.com/help/ssh/index.html#generate-an-ssh-key-pair){: external}.
+To create an SSH key, see [Generate an SSH key pair](https://us-south.git.cloud.ibm.com/help/user/ssh.md#generate-an-ssh-key-pair){: external}.
 Accessing your repositories with SSH authentication might require more configuration for proxies and firewalls.

-To learn more, see [SSH](https://us-south.git.cloud.ibm.com/help/ssh/index.html){: external}.
+To learn more, see [Use SSH keys to communicate with GitLab](https://us-south.git.cloud.ibm.com/help/user/ssh.html){: external}.

 ### Verifying host key fingerprints
 {: #verify_fingerprints}